Attorney Benjamin Taylor’s dynamic legal practice focuses on personal injury, civil rights, family law, criminal defense, and death penalty cases.

-Mr. Taylor is also a member of the State Bar Board of Governors.
+Mr. Taylor is Vice President of the AZ State Bar Board of Governors.

-Born and raised in Arizona, Mr. Gomez received his undergraduate degree in Finance from ASU.
+Born and raised in Arizona, he received his undergraduate degree in Finance from ASU.
 Dominic then went to Boston College Law School, where he graduated with his Juris Doctor (JD).

-Mr. Gomez wanted to come back home after law school and serve the people of his State.
+Dominic wanted to come back home after law school and serve the people of his state.
 After law school, he immediately clerked for the Honorable Patricia K. Norris of the Arizona Court of Appeals, Division One.